dronebeelinux/dnstrio/README.md

 mkdir -p ./bind/var/cache/bind
 mkdir -p ./bind/var/lib/bind
 sudo find ./bind -type d -exec chmod -R 755 {} \;
-# NOTE: The user id 100 and gid 101 will not match to the "bind" user on Ubuntu but will inside of the Docker image.
+# NOTE: The user id 100 and gid 101 will not match to the "bind" user on Ubuntu but will inside of the Docker container.
 sudo chown -R 100:101 ./bind
 ```
 ### Pihole on docker